Uj5Ghare/Diabetes-Prediction-Mlops-Project/README.md

-# 🩺 Diabetes Prediction Model – Your First MLOps Project (FastAPI + Docker + K8s)
+# 🩺 Diabetes Prediction Model – Your First MLOps Project (FastAPI + Docker + K8s + Helm + GitHub Actions)

-> 🎥 YouTube video for the project: **"Build Your First MLOps Project"**

-This project helps you learn **Building and Deploying an ML Model** using a simple and real-world use case: predicting whether a person is diabetic based on health metrics.
+This project helped me learn **Building and Deploying an ML Model** using a simple and real-world use case: predicting whether a person is diabetic based on health metrics.
 We’ll go from:

 - ✅ Model Training
 - ✅ Building the Model locally
 - ✅ API Deployment with FastAPI
 - ✅ Dockerization
 - ✅ Kubernetes Deployment
+- ✅ Helm Chart for Kubernetes Deployment
+- ✅ GitHub Actions for CI/CD

 ---